jyates/jyates.github.com/_drafts/02-multi-tenancy-sql.md

 tags: sql, multi-tenant, big data, drill, spark
 ---

 Multi-tenancy is an abstraction for a big, hard group of problems that touches on security, scalability, resource consumption and quality of service.
-Generally attempting to back-fit multi-tenancy is, at best, hacky and less than satifying; at worst, its a recipe for disaster.
+Generally attempting to back-fit multi-tenancy is, at best, hacky and less than satisfying; at worst, its a recipe for disaster.

 With Fineo, we designed for multi-tenancy from the start.
 Part of that comes from my background at Salesforce, where that baked into everything we did.
-The other part from the SaaS business model and the desire to scale users super-lineraly to costs (so profit increases with the number of users).
+The other part from the SaaS business model and the desire to scale users super-linearly to costs (so profit increases with the number of users).

-My biggest concern was making sure that user data was completely inacessible to other tenants, while physically co-located.
+My biggest concern was making sure that user data was completely inaccessible to other tenants, while physically co-located.
 Combined with that, I wanted to ensure that access was fast on a per-user basis.
 Finally, I also wanted to ensure that we could easily fork a single tenant environment or migrate a group of users with zero downtime.

 # Confused Deputy Problem

 Ensuring that a user is authenticated on the 'hard shell' of a system is a relatively easy problem handled in standard web architectures with things like LDAP or one of many user authentication tools.
-However, it is crucial to ensure these credentials are passed through a multi-tenant application to ensure that sub-layers cannot inadvertanely allow a user access (through bugs or malicious use) to unapproved data.
+However, it is crucial to ensure these credentials are passed through a multi-tenant application to ensure that sub-layers cannot inadvertently allow a user access (through bugs or malicious use) to unapproved data.
 This is known as the confused deputy problem, or as wikipedia puts it:

 [A confused deputy is a computer program that is innocently fooled by some other party into misusing its authority.](https://en.wikipedia.org/wiki/Confused_deputy_problem)

-The unintentional release of data can occurn maliciousl or accidentally through a bug, but I wanted to ensure that at every level user data was segregated and required information from the level above to provide access, avoiding any leakage.
+The unintentional release of data can occur maliciously or accidentally through a bug, but I wanted to ensure that at every level user data was segregated and required information from the level above to provide access, avoiding any leakage.

 In all its dirty glory, here's the entire read architecture: